 The days leading up to embryo transfer after egg retrieval from our second IVF cycle, weren’t the best.
 I decided to work half a day and was the worst idea ever.
 My body needed to rest and recover, it had just gone through surgery.

-The day after Egg Retrieval I waited to hear from the embryologist to tell us our fertilization report.
+We got a call from the embryologist telling us our fertilization report.
 Unfortunately, of the 5 eggs that they retrieved, only 4 were mature, and only 2 fertilized.
-I was/am heartbroken from hearing the news.
+I was heartbroken from hearing the news.
 Why only 2?!
 Why couldn’t all 4 fertilize?!
+UGH

 The clinic called later that night, and we set things up for a day 3 transfer.

-I took the Valium per doctors orders (and Tylenol) for 2 days after embryo transfer.
-I slept most of the time.
-Which is great, and I didn’t need a lot of people taking care of me.
+I took the Valium and Tylenol for 2 days after embryo transfer, and I slept most of the time.

-We decided that we were not going to tell anyone the results.
-We wanted to keep it between us, for now.
-I felt like I needed to have some control over this whole process again.
-My thought is, you wouldn’t tell friends and family, until what – week 10?
-If you’re a normal couple and don’t have to go through this process, would you tell family and friends after your first initial pregnancy test?
-I don’t think so, so why should I have to divulge my first pregnancy test?
+We decided to not share the results because I wanted to have some control.
+My thought is, if you’re a normal couple and don’t have to go through this process, would you tell family and friends after your first initial pregnancy test?
+No?
+So why should I have to divulge my first pregnancy test?